aeldar/rounded-percentage/README.md

 ## Return value

-A list of tuples of the original percentages (or any other original type) and the rounded percentages.
+A list of tuples `[item, roundedPercentage]` where:
+- `item` is the original item from the input list (the reference is kept in case of an `object` item, so can be used for shallow comparison);
+- `roundedPercentage` is, hmm..., the rounded percentage.

 ATTENTION!
 The initial order of items is not preserved.